Strensall

 Strensall is a village in the Strensall with Towthorpe civil parish in the unitary authority of the City of York in North Yorkshire, England, on the River Foss north of York and north-east of Haxby.
 In 2001 the parish had a population of 3,815.
 It covers an area of 2,908 acres.

 The village was historically part of the North Riding of Yorkshire until 1974.
 It was then a part of the district of Ryedale in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.
 On 1 April 2009 the parish was abolished and merged with Towthorpe to form "Strensall with Towthorpe".

 The nearby Strensall Common is a Special Area of Conservation, an example of lowland heathland habitat covering over 5 km^{2}.
 The southern part is designated as a Site of Special Scientific Interest.
 Strensall also has an army firing range and training area both of which belong to the Ministry of Defence.

 History

+Archeological finds of pottery shards and Samian tableware indicate that Strensall may have been the site of a Roman farmstead.

 Strensall is referred to in the Domesday Book of 1086 as Streonaeshalch, after Streona, a personal name, and halch, a corner of land.
 The name has altered through the centuries from Strenshale in the 11th century, to Stranessale in the 14th century and to Strencile or Strencham alias Trencham in the 17th century.